djma777/100-days-of-code/log.md

 **Thoughts:** I'm very pleased to have finally achieved 29/29 on the tests.
 I've barely started designing the app, but my brain is now to exhausted.
 I will finish this design tomorrow.

 **Link to work:** [Pomodoro App](https://github.com/djma777/fcc-pomodoro-clock-v2)

+### Day 5: February 25, 2020

+**Today's Progress**: Finished my Pomodoro Clock project today.
+Small Victories!

+**Thoughts:** I finished my basic design on the project, and cleaned up my files a bit.
+After these I'm revisiting redux, react-redux lessons on freecodecamp.
+It feels easy as expected -- what a relief, but I'm not going through like a breeze because I haven't mastered React and Redux at all.
+I will keep pushing!

+**Link to Github code:** [Pomodoro App](https://github.com/djma777/fcc-pomodoro-clock-v2) **Link to Netlify deployed app:** [Pomodoro App](https://fcc-pomodoro-clock-proj.netlify.com/)